 With God's help for the toads

 How on earth did a pastor and teacher end up teaming up with frogs?
 Actually, he had wanted to become a biologist.
 Because of his passion for animals.
-It must have been in 1974 when five-year-old Ole was waiting at the dentist’s office and, tormented by boredom, picked up one of the picture books on display.
+Once, when five-year-old Ole was waiting at the dentist’s office, tormented by boredom, he reached for one of the picture books on display.
 It was about amphibians, the development from egg to tadpole to the finished amphibian, about the biggest and the smallest frog in the world.
 The boy was immediately enthusiastic, it was a love at first sight that would not let him go.
 Perhaps it was God’s providence.
 In the end, he studied Protestant theology, but as an enthusiastic nature photographer, he continued to devote his free time to frogs.

 From nature photographer to amphibian breeder